 If you bought Windows 8.1 or Windows 8, you can download and install Windows from this page using just your product key.
-You'll have the option to install Windows now, later, or using media with an ISO file.
+You'll have the option of installing Windows now, later or using media with an ISO file.

 Before you begin:

 Make sure that you're on the PC you want to upgrade.
 If you're updating to Windows 8.1, this PC must be running Windows 7 or Windows 8.1 Preview.
 If you already have the latest version of Windows 8 installed on your PC, you can update to Windows 8.1 in the Windows Store for free.

 If you're upgrading to Windows 8, this PC must be running Windows 7, Windows Vista, Windows XP with Service Pack 3 (SP3), Windows 8 Release Preview, Windows 8 Consumer Preview or Windows Developer Preview.

 Windows Setup checks that your PC meets all system requirements before it installs Windows 8.1 or Windows 8.

 Have your product key handy.
 You can find it in your online order information, in the confirmation email for your purchase or on the DVD packaging.
 The product key is a 25-character code that looks something like this: XXXXX- XXXXX- XXXXX- XXXXX- XXXXX.

 Make a back-up of everything you want to keep.
 Save it somewhere where you can get to it later, like an external drive or a DVD.